Il templario

 Il templario is an Italian-language opera by the German composer Otto Nicolai from a libretto written by Girolamo Maria Marini based on Walter Scott's 1819 novel Ivanhoe.

-It has been noted that Nicolai's work for the opera stage, which followed the successful Die lustigen Weiber von Windsor (The Merry Wives of Windsor) (his only German opera), included three others, all of which were in Italian (two being Gildippe ed Odoardo and Il proscritto) and all "are all firmly cast in the bel canto style, with gracefully flowing melodies in the manner of Bellini".
+It has been noted that Nicolai's work for the opera stage, before the successful Die lustigen Weiber von Windsor (The Merry Wives of Windsor) (his only German opera), included five others, all of which were in Italian (two being Gildippe ed Odoardo and Il proscritto) and all "are all firmly cast in the bel canto style, with gracefully flowing melodies in the manner of Bellini".
 Marini was a part-time poet when not employed by the government tobacco monopoly, and is best remembered today for being called in to rewrite the third act of Donizetti's Adelia.

+After he studied Church music by Friedrich Zelter in Berlin he went to Rome in 1833, where the Prusian Embassy at the Vatican was looking for an organist.
+After visiting opera performances he became so enthusiastic that he decided to stay in Italy to build a career in opera.